hanfak/topics-to-learn/testing-reading-maintaining/refactoring/code-smells.md

 	- If a large class is responsible for the graphical interface, you may try to move some of its data and behavior to a separate domain object.
 In doing so, it may be necessary to store copies of some data in two places and keep the data consistent, use `Duplicate Observed Data`
 -

+#### Mysterious Name
+	- The name that we use is not clear or meaningful or how to use it, that leads us to investigate (ie go through logic of code)
+	- Applies to functions, modules, variables, classes
+	- Naming should be given a lot of thought to
+	- Also applies to the signature
+	- Refactorings to use
+		- Change Function Declaration (to rename a function)
+		- Rename Variable
+		- Rename Field

 #### Type Embedded in Name
   - Avoid placing types in method names;